 Community Garden

-The 2022 growing season for The Bellevue Hospital’s (TBH) Community Garden has come to an end, but it was a very successful year!
-Over 635 lbs. of produce was harvested from the garden and donated to local charities.
+The 2023 growing season for The Bellevue Hospital’s (TBH) Community Garden has come to an end, but it was a very successful year!
+All produce harvested from the garden was donated to local charities.

 If you are interested in learning more about ways to support the Community Garden project at The Bellevue Hospital, visit tbhfoundation.com/community-garden